 Myths and rumors regarding RTX 2060 are finally over as the card has been finally unveiled by Nvidia at CES 2019.
 GeForce RTX 2060 is a higher mid-range graphics card and the fourth card in the RTX 20 series lineup.
 It is positioned below RTX 2070 and is said to be an upgrade over the older GTX 1060, which is a very popular mid-range graphics card in the GTX 10 series.
-The major confusion regarding RTX 2060 was that whether it will support Ray Tracing or not.
-Now, the answer is finally here as the card is fully capable of supporting Real Time Ray Tracing and it also supports DLSS or Deep Learning Super-Sampling, which is AI-based Anti-aliasing technology that offers much better performance over the older Anti-aliasing technologies (TAA, etc.).
-Let us now discuss more this card in detail along with its specifications and comparison to its competitors.
+The major confusion regarding RTX 2060 was whether it will support Ray Tracing or not.
+Now, the answer is finally here as the card is fully capable of supporting Real-Time Ray Tracing and it also supports DLSS or Deep Learning Super-Sampling, which is AI-based Anti-aliasing technology that offers much better performance over the older Anti-aliasing technologies (TAA, etc.).
+Let us now discuss this card in detail along with its specifications and comparison to its competitors.

 RTX 2060 Specifications, Comparison & Benchmarks

 RTX 2060 comes with 6GB GDDR6 memory having a speed of 14 Gbps and a memory interface of 192-bit.
 The card offers a total memory bandwidth of 336 Gb/s which is around 100 Gb/slower than of RTX 2070.
-I think 6GB of VRAM is a bit on the lower side for a card of this price and performance, especially in 2019 where video memory usage of latest AAA games can go way past above 6GB at 1440p and 4K resolutions.
+I think 6GB of VRAM is a bit on the lower side for a card of this price and performance, especially in 2019 where video memory usage of the latest AAA games can go way past above 6GB at 1440p and 4K resolutions.
 However, it is still enough for playing the latest games at maximum graphics settings at 1080p resolution.

 Important Note: It must be noted that RTX 2060 will also be available in 4GB and 3GB variants too, so be careful when choosing one as you do not wish to buy these lower memory models for gaming.